Thatbyinnyu Temple: Foundation

 Just inside the southeastern corner of the old city wall, the Thatbyinnyu Temple was founded by King Sithu I of Bagan Dynasty in 1144/45.
 According to the royal chronicles, it was the king's second major temple construction after the Shwegugyi Temple, and the king is said to have donated "boatloads of rubies" to both temples.

-The temple was constructed during "a period of rededication to Theravada Buddhism and religious scholarship", and construction was completed in 1150/51.
+The temple was constructed during "a period of rededication to Theravada Buddhism and religious scholarship", and construction was completed in the year 1150/51.
 (Additional ornamentation work continued on the terraces but was never fully completed.
 The terraces contain indentations that were meant to hold a series of over 500 ceramic plaques depicting the jataka stories but the plaques apparently were never added.)

 Architecture

 The Thatbyinnyu is a five-story brick masonry building topped by a sikhara tower with a hti at the pinnacle.
 "Somewhat similar to" the nearby Ananda Temple in its architectural style, the temple's exterior is covered in white stucco, and its terraces paved in stone.
 The temple was originally at the center of a walled enclosure, of which only the north gate remains.
 It sits on a platform that is approximately 58 m on each side.
 The east side has a projected 7.3 × 11.6 m entry hall, while each of the north, south, and west sides has a 3.3 m protrusion and six entry points.

 The temple exterior resembles a series of square "cubes", stacked on top of each other, separated by seven receding terraces.
 Each corner of the terraces is adorned with stupa obelisks on square bases.
 The elevated central tower, or sikhara, is 30.03 m on each side.
 The temple's architectural height (nyandaw) is 61.3 m tall; its pinnacle height is 66 m.
 It is the tallest temple in Bagan.
 It is not the tallest structure in Bagan, however; the tallest is the Shwesandaw Pagoda, which is at least 100 m tall, without counting the hti spire.

 The five-story temple served not only as a place of worship but also as a monastery and library.
-The temple's first and second floors were used as the residence of monks; the third floor was used to hold images; the fourth was used as a library; and the fifth stored relics.
+The temple's first and second floors were used as the residence for monks; the third floor was used to hold images; the fourth was used as a library; and the fifth stored relics.
 The interior of the temple consists of "pointed arches in the spacious hallways and barrel vaults in other areas".
 Each floor has two tiers of windows, creating a "vibrant and light interior".
 Murals filled the ceiling.
 Original murals with the footprints of the Buddha have survived on the ceiling of the western porch.

 The temple "reflected the era's innovative architectural and artistic creativity" of the era.
 Bagan period scholar Paul Strachan calls Thatbyinnyu "an expression of the self-confident Burmese spirit of nationhood."